 Even a relatively small asteroid, with a diameter of 100 m, could have a devastating effect on the Earth and its life because of its high incoming velocity.
 The kinetic energy (energy of motion) of an object is given by the formula

 where m is the mass of the object and v its velocity.

 If the velocity is high, then velocity squared is large and this makes the

 kinetic energy large if the mass is significant.

 The table below shows the equivalent in megatons of TNT of the impact of asteroids of various masses and velocities, assuming a typical rock-like density for an asteroid of 2.5 kg/dm3.
 For comparison, the yields of the Hiroshima and Nagasaki atomic bomb explosions were approximately 15,000 tons and 21,000 tons, respectively.
-In other words, the smallest impact considered in the table (that of a 100-meter-wide asteroid traveling at 15 km/s) would be roughly 100 times more powerful than the devastating Hiroshima-Nagasaki attacks.
+In other words, the smallest impact considered in the table (that of a 100-meter-wide asteroid traveling at 15 kilometers per second) would be roughly 100 times more powerful than the devastating Hiroshima-Nagasaki attacks.

 |TNT equivalent in megatons of asteroid impacts|